Jack Bateman, B.Sc., Ph.D.

 Sam is interested in gene regulation and clinical genetics.
 She received her B.A. from Wesleyan University in Molecular Biology and Biochemistry, and an M.A. from the same institution focusing on gene silencing mechanisms in budding yeast.
 After a brief foray into teaching at the Asian University for Women in Bangladesh, she started her PhD in Biological and Biomedical Sciences and Genetics at Harvard Medical School.
 Her current research investigates how neurons interpret experiences to form life-long memories, a process that is mediated by gene expression.
 Sam is a National Science Foundation Graduate Research Fellow and a member of the Human Biology and Translational Medicine certificate program.

 Tsion brings expertise on the issues at the nexus of bioethics and public policy and handled all the groundwork for pgEd’s Congressional briefings in Washington, D.C.
 She was a research fellow at the Yale Interdisciplinary Center for Bioethics, where she examined bioethical issues in persons living with disabilities, medical scope of practice legislation, and the use of games to promote public health in medically underserved communities.
-She received her B.A. from Virginia Commonwealth University and is currently studying public policy at Carnegie Mellon University.
+She received her B.A. from Virginia Commonwealth University and she obtained her M.S. in public policy at Carnegie Mellon University.

 Assistant Professor of Social Work, University of Pennsylvania